 Their primary goal is descriptive comparison of the citizenship laws of 36 European states.
-These are the current 27 EU member states plus all current candidate states (Croatia, Turkey, Macedonia, Montenegro and Serbia) as well as the EEA states (Iceland, Norway) and Switzerland, plus Moldova .
+These are the 27 EU member states in 2011 plus the then current candidate states (Croatia, Turkey, Macedonia, Montenegro and Serbia) as well as the EEA states (Iceland, Norway) and Switzerland, plus Moldova.
 For this purpose we aim to provide the following outputs for our users:

-(1) a database in excel format that can be exported and used for further analysis, including the possibility of combined analysis with the other three sets of ACIT indicators (CITIMP, CITACQ and CITINT)

-(2) visualisation through several interactive graphic applications, in which users can select years, countries and indicators in order to visualize the variation of indicators across time and countries.
-The four graphic applications are maps, bar charts, radar charts, which make it possible to compare the scores for up to 12 indicators for several countries, and scatter plots, which show a two-dimensional distribution of countries on two selected indicators.

-(3) time series: At the first stage of the project we provide indicator scores for citizenship laws at the end of 2011.
-At a second stage, we will aim to provide also scores for the past, which will then allow also for longitudinal comparisons.
+- (1) a database in excel format that can be exported and used for further analysis, including the possibility of combined analysis with the other three sets of ACIT indicators (CITIMP, CITACQ and CITINT) - (2) visualisation through several interactive graphic applications, in which users can select years, countries and indicators in order to visualize the variation of indicators across time and countries.
+The four graphic applications are maps, bar charts, radar charts, which make it possible to compare the scores for up to 12 indicators for several countries, and scatter plots, which show a two-dimensional distribution of countries on two selected indicators. - (3) time series: At the first stage of the project we provided indicator scores for citizenship laws at the end of 2011.
+A second stage provides indicator scores for the beginning of 2016.
+At a further stage, we will aim to provide also scores for the past, which will then allow also for longitudinal comparisons.